 While I was growing up, I got to try all the samples and products my dad brought home from work—I remember a lot of Neutrogena, Dermologica, Paul Mitchell, and Bed Head by TIGI.
 Sometimes he even whipped up some samples in the lab at his work, like Vitamin E cream and 10% benzoyl peroxide acne spot treatment.
 Over the years, I’ve learned that more expensive products are not necessarily better (even if they’re free!).

 Since I have acne, Post Inflammatory Erythema (PIE), eczema (mostly on my hands), and an (un?)healthy obsession with sunscreen, this blog will primarily on those topics, but we’ll also explore and investigate other topics that apply to everyone who has an interest in learning more about personal care products (from both a consumer and industry perspective).
+I also love to travel the globe, so I may also write about hotels (and hotel toiletries, of course) from time to time in the travel section.

 P.S.
 My dad and I both enjoy starting off the day with a nice bowl of oats.
 I’ll never forget this one time when he scooped some freshly cooked oatmeal into his bowl and said, “The viscosity is good today.”
 And you know what?
 It really was.